sidju/add-ed/README.md

 - E: Closes current file and opens the given path, ignoring unsaved changes.
 - r: Append the data from given path to given selection.

 - w: Write the given selection (default whole buffer) to given path (default filepath).
-Waring, silently overwrites the file.
+Warning, silently overwrites the file.
 - W: Append the given selection (default whole buffer) to given path (default filepath).

 ### Print commands:
 - p: Print the given selection.
 - n: Print the given selection with numbered lines.
 - l: Print the given selection with character escaping.
-(NOT IMPLEMENTED)

 ### Basic editing commands:
 - a: Append.
 Append lines given after the command to given selection.
 Stop entry with only '.' on a line.